ohliumliu/connectingdots/learning/clustering.md

 * Choose the number of clusters
   * Check cost function vs number of clusters and look for "elbow".
 May not be obvious.
   * Based on the requirement of next step.
+  *

+### Mean-shift method
+  For each data point, do the following:
+  * Consider the points within a certain radius from the point and find the mean.
+  * Consider the pints within a certain raidus from the mean, and find the new mean.
+  * Until the mean positions doesn't change.
+  For a given distance, there are a limited number of outcomes as the man.